 — courtesy of Marilyn Moore

 RKIDs' classes are held on Tuesday evenings at a public school in Gaithersburg, MD.
-Each class is divided into two sequential sections, one beginning after the other ends.
-When you enroll in a semester, you choose the appropriate section that fits your level of expertise.
+There is one class per evening.
 There are two semesters offered yearly: from September to mid-December and from January to mid-May.

 The Typical Class Session